raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-The slider will control the speed the trees grow but currently the code is set to always wait 1 seconds.
+ Currently the code is set to always wait 1 seconds but in our simulation the slider will control the speed the trees grow.
 Moving the slider to the right will speed up the growth whilst moving to the left will decrease the growth.

 --- task ---